janastu/blog.janastu.org/_posts/2025-03-29-anthillhacks.md

 # Exploring Tiny Makerspace Opportunities
 Learning Labs

-# Kids are Kids are Comfortable in Speaking
+# Kids are Comfortable in Speaking
 "We are the kids.. how come we are ignored"

 # Kids to Teach their Parents